 The RSPCA is under immense operational pressure in responding to the horse crisis.
+We now have around 1,000 horses in our care up from 550 only two years ago.
 Indeed we are not alone and all the major horse welfare organisations are facing the same problems due to the increasing number of horses and ponies needing our help.
-It is estimated there are over 7,000 horses in England that are at risk of needing rescue or new homes.
+It is estimated there are over 5,000 horses in England that are at risk of needing rescue or new homes.

-One of the main reasons for this is the increase in ‘fly-grazing’ of horses and ponies – this is where the animals are placed on land without the landowner’s permission, often in inappropriate places, such as verges, playing fields or farmland putting the animal at risk.
-It is estimated that there are likely to be at least 3,500 horses and ponies fly-grazed in England at present, but there could be many more.
+One of the main reasons for this is ‘fly-grazing’ of horses and ponies – this is where the animals are placed on land without the landowner’s permission, often in inappropriate places, such as verges, playing fields or farmland putting the animal at risk.
+It is estimated that there are likely to be at least 2,500 horses and ponies fly-grazed in England at present, but there could be many more.